x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/specify-text-for-non-wrm-email-clients-exchange-2013-help.md

 mtps_version: v=EXCHG.150
 ---

-# Specify the text to display for email clients that don't support Windows Rights Management in Exchange Server
+# Specify the text to display for email clients that do not support Windows Rights Management in Exchange Server

 _**Applies to:**: Exchange Server 2013, Exchange Server 2016_